Paralegal Interview Questions and Answers

 While there is a lot of advice out there on how to answer interview questions, paralegal interview questions can be different from your typical job interview.
-The legal profession has its own type of interview questions and answers.
 If you are applying for a paralegal position, preparing for your interview can help you stand out and get the job offer.

 If you have never been to an interview at a law office, one thing to keep in mind is that it is typical for you to be in a conference room being interviewed by several people at one time.
 Otherwise, your interview could last half the day.
 That actually happened to me one time.
 First I was interviewed by the office manager/HR person.
 Next was an associate and then another associate.
 Later, the partner and then the litigation practice group leader.
 Finally, one of the other paralegals on the team.
 If you estimate that each one of those interviews lasted 30 minutes or so, you can imagine how an interview like that could last a half day.